Jessica Splain's the World

 Restaurants

-• Intercontinental Düsseldorf - Düsseldorf - This is the best hotel I've stayed at in Germany.
+• Intercontinental Düsseldorf - Düsseldorf - This is one of the best hotels I've stayed at in Germany.
 It's sleek and stylish, with a huge open lobby.
 The bathrooms were really luxurious, too.

 Restaurants